SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/k8-edge-configuring-proxy.md

 ---

 When {{< product-c8y-iot >}} Edge is deployed behind a proxy, it must be configured to communicate with external endpoints over the internet through the proxy server.
-To configure Edge to use a proxy, you need to create or update a ConfigMap named `custom-environment-variables` in the c8yedge (or the one you deployed Edge into) namespace with the required proxy settings.
-The keys `http_proxy`, `https_proxy` and `socks_proxy` should be set to the URLs of the HTTP, HTTPS and Socks proxies, respectively.
+To configure Edge to use a proxy, you must create or update a ConfigMap named `custom-environment-variables` in the c8yedge namespace (or the one you deployed Edge into) with the required proxy settings.
+The keys `http_proxy`, `https_proxy` and `socks_proxy` must be set to the URLs of the HTTP, HTTPS and Socks proxies, respectively.
 The key `no_proxy` must be set to specify a comma-separated list of domain suffixes, IP addresses, or CIDR ranges that Edge should bypass the proxy server for.

 Here is an example of a ConfigMap with proxy settings:
 `